reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 1. Alice reveals her hand.
 1. The game ends.

-But, now because players might submit many hands, but should only have a single wager, we'll break these steps up differently:
+But now because players might submit many hands, but should only have a single wager, we'll break these steps up differently:

 1. Alice sends her wager.
 1. Bob accepts the wager.